 Before you begin your test, you must prepare the PC to record the data.
-Two software applications have been included with your instrument:

-- Single UCA For running a Single Cell UCA (#120-50) - Dual UCA For running a Dual Cell UCA (#120-52) - 1.
-Turn on the PC and UCA. - 2.
+- 1. Turn on the PC and UCA. - 2.
 Open the software by double-clicking the icon on the desktop. - 3.
-Click Utilities → Setup.

-"COM Port" - The COM port the device is connected to.
-The Dual SGSM software will ask for two COM ports.

-"Temp Unit" - °F or °C

-"CS Unit" - PSI or MPa

-"Unit #" - Identifies the unit generating the graph.
-This field is helpful when multiple units are generating graphs.

-"Archive Path" - The location to save the data files

-"Logo Path" - Select a logo (.JPG format) to print on the graph at the end of the test.

-"Strength @", "Strength 2 @", "Strength 3 @" - Enter a time period in each of these three fields.
-At the end of the test, the compressive strength at these three times will print on the graph.

-"CS #1", "CS #2", "CS #3" - Enter a compressive strength value in each of these fields.
-When the cement reaches that compressive strength, the software will record the elapsed time and print it on the graph.

-"Print to Printer" - When this option is on, a graph of the test results will automatically print to the printer when a test is complete.
+Click Utilities → Setup. - "COM Port" The COM port the device is connected to. - "Temp Unit" °F or °C - "CS Unit" PSI or MPa - "UCA" - Identifies the unit generating the graph.
+This field is helpful when multiple units are generating graphs. - "Archive Path" The location to save the data files - "Logo Path" Select a logo (.JPG format) to print on the graph at the end of the test. - "Strength @", "Strength 2 @", "Strength 3@" Enter a time period in each of these three fields.
+At the end of the test, the compressive strength at these three times will print on the graph. - "CS #1", "CS #2", "CS #3" Enter a compressive strength value in each of these fields.
+When the cement reaches that compressive strength, the software will record the elapsed time and print it on the graph. - "Print to Printer" When this option is on, a graph of the test results will automatically print to the printer when a test is complete.